What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • flicker

-• flutter, etc.
+• fluttering, etc.

 The most striking sign of atrial flutter is high-frequency impulses (250 - 370 beats per minute).
 They are so strong that they overlap the frequency of sinus impulses.
 There will be no P waves on the ECG.
-In their place, sharp, sawtooth low-amplitude “teeth” (no more than 0.2 mV) will be visible on lead aVF.
+In their place, sharp, sawtooth, low-amplitude “teeth” (no more than 0.2 mV) will be visible on lead aVF.

-ECG Holter
+Holter ECG

 This method is otherwise abbreviated as HM ECG.